HIV Medicines During Pregnancy and Childbirth

 Yes.
 The risk of mother-to-child transmission of HIV is greatest during a vaginal delivery when a baby passes through the birth canal and is exposed to any HIV in the mother's blood and other fluids.
 During childbirth, HIV medicines that pass from mother to baby across the placenta prevent mother-to-child transmission of HIV, especially near delivery.

-Women who are already taking HIV medicines when they go into labor should continue taking their HIV medicines as much as possible during childbirth.
+Women who are already taking HIV medicines when they go into labor should continue taking their HIV medicines on schedule as much as possible during childbirth.

 Can a Cesarean Delivery Reduce the Risk of Mother-to-Child Transmission of HIV?